-safeguards framework covering governance, auditing, financial reporting, control systems, and its legal autonomy over the life of an arrangement and for as long as Fund credit remains outstanding.
+136. A summary of safeguards issues should be reflected in the main body of staff reports for as long as Fund credit remains outstanding.
+The safeguards process involves a continuous analysis of information obtained primarily through the collection of documents, and discussions with the authorities and the central bank's external auditors.
+It entails an evaluation of the central bank's safeguards framework covering governance, auditing, financial reporting, control systems, and its legal autonomy over the life of an arrangement and for as long as Fund credit remains outstanding.119 Staff reports should discuss the status of safeguards assessments, any significant recommendations on legislative amendments, and highlight problems in obtaining access to data and deviations from commitments relating to safeguards recommendations.
 Safeguards assessments recommendations may be incorporated into conditionality or structural measures under the member's program.
 Close cooperation and coordination between FIN, other functional departments, and area departments is essential for the effective conduct of the safeguards process.
 It is important for FIN to be kept informed by area departments of safeguards issues, including logistical issues such as the timing of new arrangements and reviews.